 Contact: Chair: Sarah Kelly Oehler, Art Institute of Chicago.
 Cochair: Akela Reason, University of Georgia.
 Chair emerita: Jenny Carson, Maryland Institute College of Art.
 Membership coordinator: Melissa Renn, Harvard Art Museums.

 Annual dues: $35 regular; $20 students/retired; $135 institutional; $500 sponsoring; $200 benefactor; $100 patron; $50 supporting

 Purpose: AHNCA fosters dialogue and communication among those with a special interest in nineteenth-century art and culture.
 Nineteenth-century art is broadly defined as all art, regardless of geographic boundaries, that was produced between the American Revolution and World War I. AHNCA organizes two sessions and holds its business meeting at the CAA Annual Conference.
 Members receive an updated directory of members and a newsletter.
 AHNCA publishes research and reviews in a peer-reviewed journal, Nineteenth-Century Art Worldwide.

-Contact: President: Elizabeth Mansfield, New York University.
+Contact: President: Peter Trippi, Projects in 19th Century Art.
 Membership coordinator: Karen Pope, Baylor University, Association of Historians of Nineteenth-Century Art, PO Box 5730, Austin, TX 78763-5730.